CosmWasm/mesh-security-hackathon/README.md

 Cross-staking:

-1. User stakes their tokens in ILP contract on Osmosis
+1. User stakes their tokens in the `mesh-lockup` contract on Osmosis
 2. User can cross-stake those tokens to a Juno `mesh-provider` contract (on Osmosis), specifying how many of their tokens to cross-stake and to which validator
 3. The Osmosis `mesh-consumer` contract (on Juno) receives a message from the counterparty `mesh-provider` contract